Find out what the Computational Media Innovation Centre does and how to get in touch

 The Computational Media Innovation Centre (CMIC) aims to enhance New Zealand's interactive media ecosystem through user-oriented academic research.
 We collaborate with industry experts and major international media organisations in areas such as virtual reality/augmented reality, film/video, rendering, animation, special effects, and gaming technologies.
 We provide an incubation space and prototyping tools to develop further research ideas for transfer to practice via startups or licensing, working closely with Te Herenga Waka, Victoria University of Wellington's commercialisation office, Wellington UniVentures.

 We work closely with multiple research groups in the School of Engineering and Computer Science, including Computer Graphics, HCI, and Artificial Intelligence, as well as other university disciplines: the Miramar Creative Centre, the School of Design Innovation, the Wellington School of Architecture, Wellington School of Business and Government , the School of English, Film, Theatre, and Media Studies, the School of Psychology , and the Wellington ICT Graduate School.

 The Computational Media Innovation Centre (CMIC) was announced in September 2017 by the Tertiary Education, Skills, and Employment Minister Hon Paul Goldsmith as one of the first three recipients of funding from the Government's Entrepreneurial Universities Initiative.

-The Initiative aims to attract world-leading entrepreneurial academics to New Zealand in order to foster cutting-edge research and university-led innovation and entrepreneurship.
+The Initiative aims to attract world-leading academics to New Zealand to foster cutting-edge research and university-led innovation and entrepreneurship.